Long-term microbial water quality

 Trends of long-term microbial water quality

 EPA is actively working with Melbourne Water on a Quantitative Microbial Risk Assessment (QMRA) and Microbial Source Tracking (MST) to better understand health risk and faecal sources in the Yarra River.
 These studies will be used to determine if site-specific standards can be developed.
-Site-specific standards would more accurately estimate the risk of illness at Port Phillip Bay beaches and the Yarra River, informing targeted pollution mitigation and communication approaches to recreational users.
+Site-specific standards could more accurately estimate the risk of illness at Port Phillip Bay beaches and the Yarra River, informing targeted pollution mitigation and communication approaches to recreational users.

 The Victorian Government, community and other groups work to improve water quality through developing and applying effective policies and projects, including: